How to Become a Data Entry Operator: Education and Career Roadmap

-These operators take written information from forms, applications or company files and enter the information into computer system databases or applications for business use.
+These operators take written information from forms, applications, or company files and enter the information into computer system databases or applications for business use.
 Some positions deal mostly with typing, such as word processing or computerized customer files.
-People in these jobs handle letters, documents and mailing lists.
-Other positions may feature heavy emphasis on numerical data entry, such as accounting, banking and mortgage or loan information.
-Data entry operators may work in many fields, including marketing, accounting, human resources or healthcare, and many work hours are spent seated at a computer in any case.
+People in these jobs handle letters, documents, and mailing lists.
+Other positions feature heavy emphasis on numerical data entry, such as accounting, banking and mortgage, or loan information.
+Data entry operators work in marketing, accounting, human resources, or healthcare, and many work hours are spent seated at a computer.

-Generally, data entry operators need only have a high school diploma or equivalent.
-Excellent keyboarding skills are beneficial and might be learned in a variety of contexts.
-Related work experience could give applicants an edge when applying for jobs.
+Data entry operators need only a high school diploma or equivalent.
+Excellent keyboarding skills are beneficial and learned in a variety of contexts.
+Related work experience gives applicants an edge when applying for jobs.

 Step 1: Gain Data Entry Skills

-Employers typically train data entry operators, but good typing and numeric key entry skills are a common prerequisite.
-Knowledge of database software, spreadsheets and word processing is helpful.
-Good spelling, grammar and punctuation skills are also necessary, as well as strong reading comprehension.
-Data entry operators must be familiar with basic office equipment like computers, scanners, copiers and calculators.
-Training for these skills is available at the high school level and there are online tutorials as well.
-Employment agencies, temporary agencies, public libraries and community colleges also offer courses in keyboarding skills and data entry.
+Employers train data entry operators, but good typing and numeric key entry skills are a common prerequisite.
+Knowledge of database software, spreadsheets, and word processing is helpful.
+Good spelling, grammar, and punctuation skills are also necessary, as well as strong reading comprehension.
+Data entry operators must be familiar with basic office equipment like computers, scanners, copiers, and calculators.
+Training is available at the high school level, and there are online tutorials as well.
+Employment agencies, temporary agencies, public libraries, and community colleges also offer courses in keyboarding skills and data entry.

 - Obtain a data entry certificate.
-Many community colleges offer 1-2 semester certificate programs in basic office skills or clerical data entry that prepare applicants for entry-level data entry positions.
-This certificate can make a high school graduate more competitive in this career field.
+Many community colleges offer 1-2 semester certificate programs in basic office skills or clerical data entry preparing applicants for entry-level data entry positions.
+This certificate makes a high school graduate more competitive in this career field.

 - Practice data entry skills.
 Data entry operators must be fast and accurate.
 Candidates should practice their new data entry skills to increase their speed and reduce errors.
 Some employers require applicants to pass a keyboard speed and accuracy test before hiring.